BeaconSDK

 Load BeaconSDK

-At the end of your HTML, include the BeaconSDK bundle using the script tag:
+At the end of your HTML document, before the closing the <body> tag, include the BeaconSDK bundle using the script tag:

 Example